 Philip Rogerson is the Senior Independent Non-Executive Director, to whom concerns may be conveyed by shareholders if they are unable to resolve them through existing routes for investor communications or where such channels are inappropriate.

-The Company Secretary is responsible for advising the Board on corporate governance matters, among other things.
+The Company Secretary is responsible for advising the Board on corporate governance matters, supporting the Board and committee chairs in the running of the board and committees and liaising with shareholders on governance matters, among other things.

 The Board has agreed a schedule of matters reserved specifically for its decision, which includes:

 - Approving interim and annual financial statements.

 - Approving annual budget and medium term projections.